ashif-ismail/Offline-Browser-Android-App/README.md

 # Offline-Browser-Android-App

+# I have taken down the Service,Please Don't send request through the app.If you need to set it yourself,check Issues page

 SMS Based Browser for Android Devices for Retrieving Web Contents without WiFi/Internet,Done for Final Year Project 2015-2016

 Offline Browser Lets tou to browse websites,wiki documents and make a web search even without any data/wifi.My Application makes use